-There are a number of lead generation strategies available for b2b brands, but it’s important to consider that all leads are not created equal.
-While some can attract your ideal clients who provide repeat business, recommend you to colleagues, and always pay on time, the opposite also rings true.
+There are a number of lead generation strategies available for b2b brands today, but it’s important to consider that all leads are not created equal.

 So which lead generation strategy is right for your business?

 The truth is that it depends on what products/services you sell.
 You have to consider who your primary target market is, how they normally interact with content & what influences their decision to buy should be factored in.

 However, after working with brands in various industries and countries around the world, we’ve found that there are some lead generation strategies that work well in almost any industry and can most likely work for you as well.